recursive-one/wiki.recursive.one/self-hosting.md

 # Automation

 - [/n8n](), the “extendable workflow automation”
-- [NodeRed](https://nodered.org/), a "programming tool for wiring together hardware devices, APIs and online services in new and interesting ways"
+- [NodeRed](https://nodered.org/), a "programming tool for wiring together hardware devices, APIs and online services in new and interesting ways" (can work with [/MQTT]())

 # Need to take a look (TODO)